-The Equipment Vendor builds their Network Products which are given to a NESAS Security Test Laboratory for evaluation.
+The Equipment Vendor builds its Network Products which are given to a NESAS Security Test Laboratory for evaluation.
 All NESAS Security Test Laboratories are accredited by an ISO/IEC 17025 Accreditation Body that determines if the NESAS Security Test Laboratory is capable of performing meaningful Network Product tests.
-The NESAS Security Test Laboratory contracts directly with the Equipment Vendor and evaluates the Network Product against the relevant SCASes and verifies that the self-assessed and independently audited development processes of the Equipment Vendor have been applied to the tested Network Product.
+The chosen NESAS Security Test Laboratory evaluates the Network Product against the relevant SCASes and verifies that the internally assessed and independently audited Development and Product Lifecycle Processes of the Equipment Vendor have been applied to the tested Network Product.
 The NESAS Security Test Laboratory then produces an Evaluation Report.
-The Network Product Evaluation Report can then be provided to customers.